ActuallyAdequate/Chimaera/core/rules/the-body.md

 > Sometimes Body Systems will be Inhibited such as darkness inhibiting the sight system.
 Or a poison inhibiting the circulatory system, or being bound inhibiting the muscular system.
 When a system is inhibited using Body Parts in that system become difficult or are prevented entirely.
 >
-> Creatures can use their Action to clear Inhibited systems if they can justify it with their description.
+> Creatures can use their Action to clear Inhibited systems if they can justify it
 >
 > A creature can also intentionally Inhibit a Body System to avoid harmful conditions that only effect creatures with a particular Uninhibited Body System.